-Week 2 Overview: This week students will be learning how to convert between using household measurements to metric system measurements.
-Students will learn how to read a medication label and recognize that drugs dosages are measured in units, milliequivalents, grams, micrograms and milligrams
+Week 2 Overview: This week students will be learning how to:

+- convert between using household measurements to metric system measurements. - recognize that drugs dosages are measured in units, milliequivalents, grams, micrograms and milligrams. - components of administering medications, - reading a drug label to be able to determine how the dosages will be calculated.